R3v3ill3/union-gem/README.md

-# Environmental Campaign Planning Web App
+# Union Campaign Planning Web App

-A comprehensive web application for planning and managing environmental campaigns using AI-powered analysis and Firebase integration.
+A comprehensive web application for planning and managing union campaigns using AI-powered analysis and Firebase integration.

 ## Features